-The increased rates proposed in the application are a request only and may change between the submittal date of May 2nd and the final filing in July 2022.
+The increased rates proposed in the rate petition are a request only.
 The CPUC will make the final decision regarding the actual increase.
-The CPUC will hold Public Participation Hearings to seek input from the public.
+The CPUC will hold Public Participation Hearings on this request to get input from customers and the public.
 California American Water will notify customers of the time, date and location once the hearings are set.
-This process will include independent review and public evidentiary hearings and rates will remain unchanged until this request undergoes extensive public scrutiny by the CPUC.
+Rates will not be adjusted until this request undergoes extensive public scrutiny by the CPUC.
+This process will include extensive independent review and public evidentiary hearings.
 The process is expected to conclude in late 2023, with new rates taking effect by January 1, 2024.

 About American Water